Feria de San Miguel

-The feria begins (24/09/19 at 21.30hrs) with an opening speech given by a popular Veleño, a music concert and fireworks all held in Plaza de la Constitución.
+The feria begins (27th at 20.45hrs) with an opening speech given by a popular Veleño, a music concert and fireworks all held in Plaza de Las Carmelitas.
 The feria is split into day and night, with the day’s festivities held in the historic centre.
 Then in the evenings, it’s moved down to Recinto Ferial Velez-Malaga, see Google map below (it’s just north of El Ingenio Shopping Centre)

 Main Streets of Daytime Celebration